Pit.ai puts a financial twist on reinforcement learning to outperform hedge funds

 Traditional reinforcement learning, a type of machine learning, relies on value functions — a construct that should be familiar to anyone who has studied economics.

 Imagine that you wanted to create an agent that could drive a race car in a video game.
 The reinforcement learning approach would require establishing some notion of utility or value for various decisions.
 This could be a loss of arbitrary points for driving off the road or a gain of points for increasing speed.
-Strung together in overly simplistic terms, an algorithm can be fine tuned over many iterations to make optimal decisions by estimating value functions.
+Strung together in overly simplistic terms, an algorithm can be fine-tuned over many iterations to make optimal decisions by estimating value functions.

 Yves-Laurent explains that this strategy falls short in a financial context because it means that learning how to trade requires one to model returns for each decision in each state of the market.
-Financial markets are incredibly complex systems so the math goes from science to art to pseudoscience quite rapidly.
+Financial markets are incredibly complex systems, so the math goes from science to art to pseudoscience quite rapidly.
 Instead, Pit.ai evaluates trading strategies themselves, taking into account metrics like Sharpe ratios and maximum drawdown — financial tools for evaluating risk.

 Utilizing this strategy, Pit hopes to best industry stalwarts by not only delivering above average returns, but breaking the traditional two and twenty fee structure of the hedge fund industry.
 Without the need for large analyst teams to search for macro-economic trends and data to exploit, Pit can stay lean and drop management fees altogether, instead opting only to collect carry from its limited partners.